microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/provisioningobjectsummary-list.md

 ## Optional query parameters

 This method supports some of the OData query parameters to help customize the response.
+Note that the filters are all case sensetive except for status.
 For general information, see [OData query parameters](/graph/query_parameters).

 |Name     |Description                            |Example|
 |:--------------------|----------------|------------------------------------------------------------------------|